SeineAI/SeineSailor/README.md

 ## Overview

 SeineSailor is an AI-powered copilot for project managers, designed to assist with code reviews, project discussions, and knowledge transfer.
-It leverages the power of WatsonX's `llama3` and `mixt-8x7B` models to provide intelligent and context-aware support throughout the development lifecycle.
+It leverages the power of WatsonX's `llama3` and `mixtral-8x7b` models to provide intelligent and context-aware support throughout the development lifecycle.

 ## Features

-- **PR Review and Summarization**: SeineSailor can be summoned to review pull requests and provide a summary of the changes when mentioned in a PR comment.
+- **PR Review and Summarization**: SeineSailor provides automated reviews and summaries for pull requests.
+It analyzes the changes and offers insights to streamline the review process.
-- **Project Discussion Participation**: SeineSailor can actively participate in project discussions and brainstorming sessions when invited using the `@SeineSailor` mention in issues or other discussion forums.
+- **Line-by-line code change suggestions**: Reviews the changes line by line and provides code change suggestions.
+- **Continuous, incremental reviews**: Reviews are performed on each commit within a pull request, rather than a one-time review on the entire pull request.
+- **Project Discussion Participation**: Engage SeineSailor in discussions across various forums including pull request review comments, issues and discussions by mentioning `@SeineSailor`.
+It can contribute to brainstorming, provide clarifications, summarize discussions, suggest code changes, etc.
-- **Knowledge Transfer**: SeineSailor maintains a knowledge base of the project's development history and can assist new developers by answering questions about the codebase, architecture, and function implementations.
+- **Knowledge Transfer and Query Resolution**: Leverages a comprehensive knowledge base to assist developers with queries about the codebase, architectural design, and specific functionalities, aiding in faster onboarding and information sharing.
+- **Smart review skipping**: By default, skips in-depth review for simple changes (e.g. typo fixes) and when changes look good for the most part.
+It can be disabled by setting `review_simple_changes` and `review_comment_lgtm` to `true`.
-- **Customizable Prompts**: Tailor the `system_message`, `summarize`, and other prompts to focus on specific aspects of the review process or change the review objective.
+- **Customizable prompts**: Tailor the `system_message`, `summarize`, and `summarize_release_notes` prompts to focus on specific aspects of the review process or even change the review objective.

-To use SeineSailor, you need to add the provided YAML file to your repository and configure the required environment variables, such as `GITHUB_TOKEN` and `WATSONX_API_KEY`.
-For more information on usage, examples, and contributing, refer to the sections below.

 ## Installation